Anweshize/throwaway-01/LEARNINGS/Springboot/Anwi-springboot-notes.md

     We organize them in terms of the way we break our systems apart as there is need to ship software much more quickly these days.
 A single dedicated team that has full-end-to-end responsibility for making changes to aspects of the customer profile.

     This could be achieved through a single microservice owned by the profile team that exposes a UI to allow customers to update their information, with state of the customer also stored within this microservice.
+This is a vertical approach.

     ![DedicatedMicroservice](https://user-images.githubusercontent.com/110244625/205544497-1060791f-ba01-4e41-a522-dad68c72ab76.PNG)

+## THE MONOLITH

+1. The Single-Process Monolith

+    A system in which all of the code is deployed as a single process, an architecture which makes sense for smaller organizations.
+Processes such as reading data from or storing data into a database, or pretending information to web or mobile applications.

+2. The Modular Monolith

+    Each module can be worked on independently, but all still need to be combined together for deployment.